mahendranandi/NIFTY-Share-Market-Price-Prediction/README.md

 -->
 # `[d] Stationarity, White Noise, IID`

-* Stationarity:
+- [ ] `Stationarity:`
 A time series has stationarity if a shift in time doesn't cause a change in the shape of the distribution.
 Basic properties of the distribution like the mean , variance and covariance are constant over time.
 In the most intuitive sense, stationarity means that the statistical properties of a process generating a time series do not change over time .
 It does not mean that the series does not change over time, just that the way it changes does not itself change over time.
-************
-A common assumption in many time series techniques is that the data are stationary.
-A stationary process has the property that the mean, variance and autocorrelation structure do not change over time.
-Stationarity can be defined in precise mathematical terms, but for our purpose we mean a flat looking series, without trend, constant variance over time, a constant autocorrelation structure over time and no periodic fluctuations (seasonality).
+A common assumption in many time series techniques is that the data are stationary.Stationarity can be defined in precise mathematical terms, but for our purpose we mean a flat looking series, without trend, constant variance over time, a constant autocorrelation structure over time and no periodic fluctuations (seasonality).\

-If the time series is not stationary, we can often transform it to stationarity with one of the following techniques.
+- [ ] Data points are often non-stationary or have means, variances, and covariances that change over time.
+Non-stationary behaviors can be trends, cycles, random walks, or combinations of the three.Non-stationary data, as a rule, are unpredictable and cannot be modeled or forecasted.
+In order to receive consistent, reliable results, the non-stationary data needs to be transformed into stationary data with one of the following techniques:
 * We can difference the data.
 That is, given the series Zt, we create the new series Yi=Zi−Zi−1.
 The differenced data will contain one less point than the original data.
 Although you can difference the data more than once, one difference is usually sufficient.